 How Can You Die from Heroin Withdrawal?

 The likelihood of death during a heroin withdrawal is rare, but it is possible.
-While going through the symptoms of withdrawal, the heart is under immense amounts of stress, and it’s already been weakened by long-term use of the drug.
+While going through the symptoms of withdrawal, the heart is under immense amounts of stress, and it’s already been weakened by the long-term use of the drug.
 One of the leading causes of death with heroin withdrawal is heart failure.
 Seizures are also a potential withdrawal symptom from heroin addiction, and these seizures can lead to respiratory failure, which is even more dangerous when a person vomits while withdrawing.

 Suicidal Tendencies from Heroin Withdrawal

 Detox for Heroin Withdrawal

-If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox.
+If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox program.
 We use the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.
 Call us today to find out more about our detox programs in Fort Lauderdale and West Palm Beach, Florida, at 866-294-5306.

 In addition to heroin addiction treatment, we offer a variety of beneficial detox center services, including:

 - Painkiller detox program